fbolton/sibin/ReadMe.md

         sudo yum install python-lxml

     **Note:** `lxml` depends on the C libraries, `libxml2` and `libxslt` (usually installed on most UNIX/LINUX systems).

+    **Note:** Versions 4.x of `lxml` appear to have a bug whereby the `resolve_entities=False` parser setting is not working properly.
+If necessary, revert to the 3.8.0 version using the following `pip` command:

+        sudo pip install "lxml==3.8.0" --force-reinstall

 * ImageMagick.
 Install it by entering: